2.2.3 Living without chronic dysbiosis

 Upper GI biofilm flush, bind and purge recipe (advanced):

 This a 3 step process, with similarities to a colonoscopy prep or gallbladder flush procedure.
 This is not intended to ever be used a daily routine, as this intervention is significantly broad spectrum and is highly destructive to the entire microbiome in the upper GI.
-It would be used in limited circumstance only.
+It would be used in limited circumstances only.

 Step 1